Studholm Parish, New Brunswick

-Studholm is a civil parish in Kings County, New Brunswick, Canada.
+Studholm is a geographic parish in Kings County, New Brunswick, Canada.

-For governance purposes it forms the local service district of the parish of Studholm, which further includes the service area of Lower Millstream.
-The local service district is a member of Regional Service Commission 8 (RSC8).
+Prior to the 2023 governance reform, it formed the local service district of the parish of Studholm, which further included the service area of Lower Millstream.
+The local service district was a member of Kings Regional Service Commission (RSC8).

 Origin of name

 The parish was named in honour of Gilfred Studholme, a Loyalist military commander during the American Revolution, who later settled in the area and served on the first Executive Council of New Brunswick.

 History

 Studholm was erected in 1840 from Sussex Parish.
 It included Havelock Parish.

 In 1859 the eastern polling district was erected as Havelock Parish.

 In 1871 part of Havelock along Windgap Brook was returned to Studholm.